docsforadobe/after-effects-scripting-guide/docs/layer/lightlayer.md

 The LightLayer object represents a light layer within a composition.
 Create it using the [LayerCollection.addLight()](layercollection.md#layercollectionaddlight) method.
 It can be accessed in an item's layer collection either by index number or by a name string.

+!!! info
-> LightLayer is a subclass of [Layer object](layer.md).
+    LightLayer is a subclass of [Layer object](layer.md).
 All methods and attributes of Layer are available when working with Light-Layer.

 #### AE Properties